High Risk

 Be sure to look for high-risk payment processors that:

-4. Strives to fight for your business in the case of something gone wrong (i.e. holding funds, superfluous fees, etc.)
+3. Advocate for your business if something goes wrong (i.e., holding funds, superfluous fees, etc.)

 close icon